-17.3.21 The Shareholder board shall meet on a basis agreed by itself, at least once a year and its meetings will be held in private.

-17.3.22 The quorum shall be the Mayor, one member of the Combined Authority Board, one independent co-opted member and one officer of the Combined Authority.
+- 17.3.31 The Shareholder board shall meet on a basis agreed by itself and its meetings will be held in private. - 17.3.32 The quorum shall be the Mayor, one member of the Combined Authority Board, one independent co-opted member and one officer of the Combined Authority.